-- After 20 minutes toss your potatoes, then add the sliced chicken sausage, onions, bell peppers, and pablano peppers to the baking sheet, Spreading everything out into one even layer, a little over lap is ok.
+- After 20 minutes toss your potatoes, then add the sliced chicken sausage, onions, bell peppers, and poblano peppers to the baking sheet, Spreading everything out into one even layer, a little overlap is ok.
 Then place back in the oven for another 10-15 minutes.

 - While everything is in the oven, crack your eggs into a large bowl, then add the liquid egg whites to the bowl.
 Whisk all the eggs together.

-- Heat a large saute pan to medium low heat.
+- Heat a large saute pan to medium-low heat.
 Place the butter in the pan.
 Once the butter has melted add the eggs to the pan.
-Using a heavy spatula, stir the egg mixture, scraping the bottom on the pan often to prevent buring.
+Using a heavy spatula, stir the egg mixture, scraping the bottom on the pan often to prevent burning.
 Continue stirring until your eggs have fluffed and scrambled.
 Then season the eggs with a dash of salt and pepper.